Meanwhale/MeanscriptCLI/CLASS_MAKER.md

 # Class Maker

-Class maker generates source code for serializing fixed-sized data structures (classes).
+Class maker generates source code for **serializing fixed-sized data structures** (classes).

-The structures can contain
+The structures can contain following type of members/variables:
  * ints and floats
  * fixed-leght text
- * other data structures
+ * user defined data structures (classes)
  * arrays of anything above

+You can use generated classes to create data with `MSBuilder`.
+It writes data to an integer array, and with the generated classes you get direct access to the array.
+Then you can use a `MSOutputStream`'s subclass to write the data (array) to a file, network, etc.

+Use `MSCode` to read data.
+Internally the data is saved to an integer array, like with `MSBuilder`.
+Generated classes can be used to read data directly from the array.

-It's a work-in-progress and generates only Java for now.
+_This feature is work-in-progress and generates only Java for now._

 ## Simple example